casper-devrel/docs-redux/cspr-docs/docs/operators/setup/basic-node-configuration.md

 The following default values are specified in the file if you want to change them:

-- The port that will be used for status and deploys
+- The port that will be used for status and transactions
 - The port used for networking
 - Known_addresses - these are the bootstrap nodes (there is no need to change these)

 ### Enabling Speculative Execution

-The `speculative_exec` endpoint provides a method to execute a Deploy without committing its execution effects to global state.
-This can be used by developers to roughly estimate the gas costs of sending the Deploy in question.
+The `speculative_exec` endpoint provides a method to execute a transaction without committing its execution effects to global state.
+This can be used by developers to roughly estimate the gas costs of sending the transaction in question.
 By default, `speculative_exec` is disabled on a node.

 `speculative_exec` can be enabled within *config.toml* by changing `enable_server` to `true` under the configuration options for the speculative execution JSON-RPC HTTP server.